-7.16 Opted-Out - Schools who wish to "opt-out" of the co-ordinated in-year transfer processes must advise the Council in writing by 30th September 2021 in the first year of introduction, taking effect from 1st November 2021.
-Schools must then declare in writing to the Council whether they are opting in or out by 31st July in every subsequent year.
+7.20 Opted-Out - Schools must advise the Council in writing by 31st July each year whether or not they wish to "opt out" of the co-ordinated in-year transfer processes for the following academic year.
 "Opting out" of co-ordinated in-year transfers is only an option for own admission authority schools.
 Community and Voluntary Controlled schools will remain opted in for in-year transfers.